-With the EU’s recent introduction of GDPR — General Data Protection Regulation — business owners now have to follow much stricter rules around how they process personal data.
+With the EU’s introduction of GDPR — General Data Protection Regulation — business owners now have to follow very strict rules around how they process personal data.

 However, please note that I am not a lawyer, so the below information should not be interpreted as formal legal advice.

 With that disclaimer out of the way, let’s start this GDPR checklist by looking at the documentation you’re going to need to host and display on your website.